H3llKa1ser/IT-and-Security-101/Security Assessment and Testing/Penetration Testing.md

 ### Emulates the same methods attackers would use

 ### Penetration testing should only be conducted with senior management's approval in writing

+# Penetration Testing Steps

+### 1) Discovery: Footprinting and gathering information about the target

+### 2) Enumeration: Performing port scans and resource identification methods

+### 3) Vulnerability mapping: Identifying vulnerabilities in identified systems and resources

+### 4) Exploitation: Attempting to gain unauthorized access by exploiting vulnerabilities

+### 5) Report to Management: Delivering to management documentation of test findings along with suggested countermeasures